TED SNOWDON READING SERIES

-Free and open to the public, the Ted Snowdon Reading Series presents four or five new plays at Manhattan Theatre Club’s City Center Stage I each year.
+Free and open to the public, the Ted Snowdon Reading Series presents four new plays at Manhattan Theatre Club’s City Center Stage I each year.
 These public readings follow a week-long developmental workshop complete with a director, a cast of actors, and the full support of MTC’s Artistic Development staff.

 For email reminders about these readings, please click here and subscribe to the Reading Series email list.

-The 2024 Reading series
+The 2026 Reading series

 ABOUT THE PLAY